Gain and Retain Clients Without Poisoning People or the Planet

 Vitamin E (Tocopherol)

 You might be surprised to see this on the list, but Vitamin E is a known skin irritant.
-Its a contact allergen that can cause dermatitis, eczema and other forms of skin rashes.
+It’s a contact allergen that can cause dermatitis, eczema and other forms of skin rashes.

 Artificial Fragrances, Flavors and Colors